wso2/carbon-kernel/docs/DeveloperTools/SettingUpaGitRepository.md

    b.
 Select the `Releases` repository in [http://maven.wso2.org/nexus/content/repositories/releases/](http://maven.wso2.org/nexus/content/repositories/releases/) as the “Release Repository” for all staging profiles.

    c.
 Add “WSO2 Staging” to Target Groups.
-Make sure that `org.wso2.carbon` staging profile is the last entry in that list.
+Make sure that the `org.wso2.carbon` staging profile is the last entry in that list.
 You will have to move up the newly created profiles.

    d.
 Finally, give the `wso2-nexus-deployer` user permissions to stage the repository as follows: